-I started doing mTurk for any sort of extra cash along the SEO gig.
-I took survey after survey on HWTF (Hits Worth Turking For).
-I’ll write a full how-to guide on this in the future.
+I started doing mTurk for any sort of extra cash along with the SEO gig because I was having a hard time finding part-time work to supplement my SEO job.
+I took survey after survey on HWTF (Hits Worth Turking For) – it was something for an underemployed millennial.
+Here’s my full Amazon Mechanical Turk guide.

-I didn’t mind the work actually.
+I didn’t mind the work mostly actually.
 It was kind of relaxing…in an e-sweatshop way…plus it was flexible and I was able to stay at home which meant I skipped out on the commute hour traffic across town.
 I kept an eye out on the HWTF subreddit throughout the day.
 I’m guessing I probably spent 3 hours on it every day, 7 days a week, for 4 months.
-I gave up my Netflix binge to turk instead.

-These days, when I’m bored and I don’t feel like thinking, I go on HWTF for another 15 cent hit.
+These days, when I’m bored and I don’t feel like thinking, I go on HWTF for another 15 cents per hit.
 They let you transfer your earnings to Amazon gift cards now.

-My room (aka mom’s basement) was decorated with garlands of silk flowers.
+My room (aka mom’s place) was decorated with garlands of silk flowers.
 Lana Del Rey was just coming onto the scene.
-I duplicated Lana’s flower crown in her ‘Born To Die’ video and they sold like hot cakes!
+I duplicated Lana’s flower crown in her ‘Born To Die’ video and they sold like hotcakes!
 Too bad I was too dumb at the time to advance further with that idea so when I ran out of flower heads I just stopped making them.